 Then Demon Slayer Season 3 could start with a short, 9-chapter training arc before launching into the final arc.
 Unfortunately, the final arc’s plot does not offer a decent stopping point anywhere but it’s 67+ chapters are divided into two major parts.
 The third season will likely need to have three or four cours for a good adaptation with solid pacing.

 English manga readers who can’t wait for Demon Slayer: Kimetsu no Yaiba Season 2 to release can immediately pick up Volume 8 to read ahead of the anime’s story.
 Thankfully, the English volumes are already ahead of the anime.
 Alternatively, you can subscribe to Shonen Jump online and have access to all of the manga chapters immediately.

-Demon Slayer Mugen Train U.S. release date in 2021
+Demon Slayer Mugen Train U.S. release date in Spring 2021

 A Demon Slayer: Kimetsu no Yaiba movie was confirmed to be in production immediately following the airing of Demon Slayer Episode 26.
 The official title is Demon Slayer: Mugen Train (Kimetsu no Yaiba: Mugen Ressha-Hen).